Guidance

 Eligibility through the Innovation Passport

 The first step in the ILAP is the Innovation Passport application.
-The Innovation Passport is the mandated entry point to the ILAP and is open to developers at the pre-clinical trial stage through to the mid-development programme point.
+This is the mandated entry point to the ILAP and is open to developers at the pre-clinical trial stage through to the mid-development programme point.

-The passport includes a broad and inclusive definition of innovation and both new and repurposed medicines are within scope.
-This designation is linked to a portfolio of activities through the creation of a product-specific Target Development Profile.
+The passport includes a broad and inclusive definition of innovation and both new and repurposed medicines are in scope.
+This designation is linked to a portfolio of activities through the creation of a product-specific target development profile.

 The evidence required for a product to fulfil the criteria will depend on where in the development pathway the product is and can be based on non-clinical data.